SynthStrip: Skull-Stripping for Any Brain Image: Introduction

-Recently, a novel learning strategy breaks the dependency on data availability by training networks with a wide array of synthetic images, each generated directly from a precomputed label map.
+Recently, a novel learning strategy alleviates the requirement for representative acquired training data by optimizing networks with a wide array of synthetic images, each generated directly from a precomputed label map~\citep{billot2020learning,hoffmann2021learning}.
 This synthesis scheme enables networks to accurately carry out tasks on any image type at evaluation-time without ever sampling real target acquisitions during training, and it has been effectively employed for segmentation~\citep{billot2020learning} and deformable image registration~\citep{hoffmann2021learning}.
 To build on deep-learning methods for brain extraction while addressing their shortcomings, we adapt the synthesis technique and introduce SynthStrip, a flexible brain-extraction tool that can be deployed universally on a variety of brain images.
 By exposing a CNN to an arbitrary and deliberately unrealistic range of anatomies, contrasts, and artifacts, we obtain a model that is agnostic to acquisition specifics, as it never samples any real data during training.
-Consequently, this scheme enables SynthStrip to extract the brain from neuroimaging data of any kind, and we demonstrate its viability and improvement over popular baselines using a varied test set that is representative of many research scans and clinical exams (Figure~\ref{fig:example_skullstrips}).
+Consequently, this scheme enables SynthStrip to extract the brain from a wide array of neuroimaging data types, and we demonstrate its viability and improvement over popular baselines using a varied test set that spans both research scans and clinical exams (Figure~\ref{fig:example_skullstrips}).
 The test set includes T1w, T2w, T2w fluid attenuated inversion recovery (T2-FLAIR), and proton-density (PDw) contrasts as well as clinical FSE scans with slices and high in-plane resolution, and low-resolution EPI, ranging across age and pathology.
-We demonstrate the ability of SynthStrip to generalize beyond structural MRI, to MR angiography (MRA), diffusion-weighted imaging (DWI), positron emission tomography (PET), and even computed tomography (CT).
-We make our validation set publicly available to promote further development and evaluation of brain extraction tools.
+We demonstrate the ability of SynthStrip to generalize beyond structural MRI, to MR angiography (MRA), diffusion-weighted imaging (DWI), fluorodeoxyglucose positron emission tomography (FDG-PET), and even computed tomography (CT).
+We make our validation set publicly available to promote further development and evaluation of brain-extraction tools.